-3.5.1 The Council is not expecting to take any new external loans during the current and next two financial years as the current Capital Financing Requirement estimates will be fully financed by existing borrowing.
+- The Council is not expecting to take any new external loans during the current 3.5.1 and next two financial years as the current Capital Financing Requirement estimates will be fully financed by existing borrowing.
 We will continue to assess the opportunities to borrow and look to use a mix of external loans to finance any further increases in the Capital Financing Requirement (CFR).
 Any opportunities to reduce interest costs by maintaining an under-borrowed position will be considered.
-This means that the capital borrowing need (the CFR), will not been fully funded with external loans as cash supporting the Council's reserves, balances and cash flow will be used as a temporary measure.
-This strategy is prudent as investment returns are low and counterparty risk is still an issue that needs to be considered.
+This means that the capital borrowing need, (the Capital Financing Requirement), has not been fully funded with loan debt as cash supporting the Authority's reserves, balances and cash flow has been used as a temporary measure.
+This strategy is prudent as medium and longer dated borrowing rates are expected to fall from their current levels once prevailing inflation concerns are addressed by tighter near-term monetary policy.
+That is, Bank Rate increases over the remainder of 2022 and the first half of 2023.
 Based on the current external loan portfolio, the Council would need to repay some of the existing loans to achieve an internal borrowing position.
-The current PWLB early repayment terms do not make this financially beneficial, but it will be continually reviewed to ensure any opportunities to mitigate the net interest costs are considered.

-- 3.5.2 Against this background and the risks within the economic forecast, caution will be adopted with the 2022/23 treasury operations.
-The Corporate Director for Strategic Finance will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances: - if it was felt that there was a significant risk of a sharp FALL in borrowing rates, (e.g. due to a marked increase of risks around relapse into recession or of risks of deflation), then any further external borrowing could be postponed. - if it was felt that there was a significant risk of a much sharper RISE in borrowing rates than that currently forecast, perhaps arising from an acceleration in the rate of increase in central rates in the USA and UK, an increase in world economic activity, or a sudden increase in inflation risks, then the external loan portfolio position will be reappraised.
-This would include loan rescheduling opportunities as they may be more affordable when gilt yields rise from current levels.
-Most likely, fixed rate funding will be drawn whilst interest rates are lower than they are projected to be in the next few years.
-Before any new loans are taken a review would be undertaken to consider alternative repayments structures to ensure the most efficient loans are added to the current portfolio. - 3.5.3 Any decisions will be reported to the appropriate decision making body at the next available opportunity.
+The current PWLB early repayment terms do not make this financially beneficial, but it will be continually reviewed to ensure any opportunities to mitigate the net interest costs are considered. - 3.5.2 Against this background and the risks within the economic forecast, caution will be adopted with the 2023/24 treasury operations.
+The Corporate Director for Strategic Finance will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances: - if it was felt that there was a significant risk of a sharp FALL in borrowing rates, (e.g. due to a marked increase of risks around relapse into recession or of risks of deflation), then any further external borrowing could be postponed. - if it was felt that there was a significant risk of a much sharper RISE in borrowing rates than that currently forecast, fixed rate funding will be drawn whilst interest rates are lower than they are projected to be in the next few years. - 3.5.3 Any decisions will be reported to the appropriate decision making body at the next available opportunity.